Daveb4444/Nationbuilder-scraper/README.md

 - The scripts only import one image per article as this is all that Fleet displays
 - If other images are required that are embedded in Nationbuilder posts, they need to be downloaded manually
 - Depending on the aspect ratio of the imported images, they may be cropped by Fleet
-- The scripts do not asign categories to the articles
+- The scripts do not assign categories to the articles

 # Definitions
 The following terms are used in this document to refer to content in Nationbuilder and Fleet.